FAN GUIDE

 Accessible restrooms are available at each location where standard-sized restrooms are provided.

-Patrons seeking to use accessible seating or the Accessible Viewing Platform and/or the GA Accessible Viewing Areas are welcome to have companions with them.
+Patrons seeking to use accessible seating or the Accessible Viewing Platform and/or the Grounds Pass Accessible Viewing Areas are welcome to have companions with them.
 These areas are intended for fans that use mobility devices.
 We ask our guests to be mindful of each other when having companions seated on the Accessible Viewing Platform with them, as space is limited.
 That being said, no families with minor children will ever asked to be separated.
-You will need an Access Wristband to use the Accessible Viewing Platform and the GA Accessible Viewing Areas.
-You can get the wristband at The Access Center at the North Entrance of Fan Plaza.

 NASCAR wants all of our guests to feel welcome and have access to the entertainment that we have scheduled for this event.
 ASL Interpreters will be provided for the musical performances and also available throughout the day for language access as needed.
 Our ASL Interpreters are certified and seasoned professional performance interpreters.
 In the event of an emergency, interpreters will be provided on-site.
 Please stop by the Access Center upon arrival to get more information.